rigetti/pyquil/docs/source/the_quantum_computer.rst

 Jobs submitted to a QPU are queued for execution before they are run.
 While a job is pending execution, you can request that the job be cancelled with `:py:meth:~pyquil.api.QPU#cancel`.
-This functionality is unavailable on the QVM, so you can use a similar startegy to above to make sure the Quantum Abstract Machine (QAM) backing the QuantumComputer is indeed a QPU to safely call this method:
+This functionality is unavailable on the QVM, so you can use a similar strategy to above to make sure the Quantum Abstract Machine (QAM) backing the QuantumComputer is indeed a QPU to safely call this method:

 .. code:: python